OscarJonasson/kaljakauppa/README.md

 ## How To

-- Clone the repository, for local variant use localversion branch.
+- Clone the repository, for local variant use local branch.

 ```txt
 git clone